mgrimace/Homelab/LXCs.md

 ## Homepage

-Install the LXC image from your node shell using
+Homepage is a neat Dashboard where you can link all your various containers and services on one handy page.
+Install the LXC image from your node >_shell using:

 ```bash
 bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/ct/homepage.sh)"